brct-james/guild-golems/README.md

 - Refactor large funcs
 - Refactor packing and storing in changeStatus into sub functions
 - Refactor locations route & world summary response
+- Input symbols & stuff from request bodies should be forced to_upper or use a case-insensitive equal function

 **[v0.7]** Various Endpoints & Merchants FOW